SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations-exam-problems.md

 double num = Double.parseDouble(scanner.nextLine());
 ```

-## Printing text using format specifiers
+## Printing Text Using Format Specifiers

 The **format specifier** is an expression that will be replaced with a particular value while printing the output.
 The method **`System.out.printf(…)`** supports printing a string using format specifiers with the following format **`System.out.printf("format-string"[, arg1, arg2, … ])`**.
 As the first parameter of the method, we put the formatted string.
 As the second parameter of the method, we put so many arguments as the number of specifiers in the formatted string.